 When given the choice of an edible or artsy craft, my kids will always choose edible, because they like to eat.
 However, you can make this easy Rainbow St. Patrick’s Day craft for kids as a work of art. too.
 Grab some colored cereal like Fruit Loops, marshmallows, paper, and you’re good to go.
-Plus my husband taught me a trick to help younger kids make nicer rainbows.
+Plus my husband taught me a trick to help younger kids make nicer rainbows with one easy hack.

 St. Patrick’s Day Rainbow Craft for Kids